ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 ## What has DDEV done to mitigate the damage in v1.23.2?

 * `ddev import-db` and `ddev export-db` remove the directive to make sure imports and exports are safe.
-* If you're using database type `mariadb` (the default database) the `mariadb`/`mysql` and `mariadb-dump`/`mysqldump` clients on `ddev-webserver` are the *new* ones, that know what to do with the new directive.
+* If you're using the (default) database type `mariadb`, the `mariadb`/`mysql` and `mariadb-dump`/`mysqldump` clients on `ddev-webserver` are the *new* ones from MariaDB, and they know what to do with the new directive.
-* If you're using database type `mysql` (in any version) then the `mysql` and `mysqldump` are built from source and installed so that they match the server versions.
+* If you're using any version of the `mysql` database type then `mysql` and `mysqldump` are built from MySQL source and are automatically installed so that they match the server versions.
-* We designed a complete build-from-source system to build the matching MySQL clients so they could be installed in `ddev-webserver`.
-You can see this and contribute to it at https://github.com/ddev/mysql-client-build/.
+* We've designed a complete build-from-source system to match the MySQL clients so they could be installed in `ddev-webserver`.
+You can take a look at [mysql-client-build](https://github.com/ddev/mysql-client-build/) and contribute to it.
-* For those who end up with trouble inside the `ddev-webserver` even after all this, there is a hidden version of the pre-change `mysql` and `mysqldump` commands in `/usr/local/mysql-old/bin`, so users of things like `drush` could use `PATH=/usr/local/mysql-old/bin:$PATH drush sql-dump` for example, and if the tool uses `mysqldump` it will use the old one. *We don't know of any instances where you will need to do this in v1.23.2, we just bundled that in there as a fail-safe.*
+* For those who end up with trouble inside the `ddev-webserver` even after all this, there is a hidden version of the pre-change `mysql` and `mysqldump` commands in `/usr/local/mariadb-old/bin`, so users of tools that use `mysql` and `mysqldump` directly could use `PATH=/usr/local/mariadb-old/bin:$PATH some-tool some-command` for example, and if the tool uses `mysqldump` it will use the old one. *We don't know of any instances where you will need to do this in v1.23.2, we just bundled these in case people still needed a workaround.*
-* Some of our automated tests broke because they used the default `mariadb:10.11`, and they pushed to a database server running MySQL 5.7.
-TestPushLagoon and TestPushAcquia had to be adjusted this way.
+* Some of our automated tests broke because they used the default `mariadb:10.11` locally, but they pushed to a database server running MySQL 5.7. `TestPushLagoon` and `TestPushAcquia` had to be adjusted this way.

 ## Links